 Generating enough electricity to power approximately 163,568 homes and annually offset 624,178 tons of greenhouse gas emissions

 Amazon has signed a deal for the supply of renewable energy for its Canadian operations, agreeing to buy the output of Greengate Power Corp’s Travers solar farm in Alberta.
-Lamont, a tiny village in southern Alberta, will be home to Travers—one of North America’s largest solar projects.
+Lamond, a tiny village in southern Alberta, will be home to Travers—one of North America’s largest solar projects.

 Our team at Stantec was engaged by PCL to provide civil and electrical engineering and project management services.
 We designed the project to accommodate a large scale solar PV system with single-axis tracking and ground mounted bifacial solar panels generating energy throughout the day.
 An overhead transmission system with isolation switches, electrical protection equipment, station service supply, and revenue metering will connect the solar system to the electrical grid, owned by Altalink in the region.
-Helping lead the way in designs for communities in energy transition, our team has worked swifly to complete the civil and storm water management design, providing a balanced site with precision.
+Helping lead the way in designs for communities in energy transition, our team has worked swiftly to complete the civil and storm water management design, providing a balanced site with precision.

 Upon completion, the Travers solar farm will offset more than 600,000 tons of greenhouse gas emissions each year.
 It is also helping Vulcan County by generating tax dollars to replace tax revenue previously received from several oil and gas companies that have defaulted in the region.

 At a Glance

 Become a client

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team